 The principles of care in the areas of health, safety and environment are crucial in the chemical distribution industry.
 In some countries, national associations have set up schemes which are linked to the Responsible Care (RC) programmes.
 Others have joined the Responsible Distribution (RD) programme which holds the interest of their company members.

-To consolidate on a global level, ICCTA has developed, with the assistance of the association members, a joint programme which covers both the principles of RC and RD.
+To consolidate on a global level, ICTA has developed, with the assistance of the association members, a joint programme which covers both the principles of RC and RD.
 It includes the eight Guiding Principles, the Chief Executive's commitment, a self-assessment questionnaire, indices of performance, conditions of the use of the respective logo, and prospects for Product Stewardship.

-Added to this joint programme, in March 2009, ICCTA and the International Council of Chemical Associations (ICCA) signed an agreement to closely cooperate in the promotion of their respective Responsible CareÂ® and Responsible Distribution initiatives.
+Added to this joint programme, ICTA`s predecessor ICCTA has signed already in March 2009, an agreement with the International Council of Chemical Associations (ICCA) to closely cooperate in the promotion of their respective Responsible Care® and Responsible Distribution initiatives.
 The Councils also agreed on a terms & conditions and mutual goals for the use of the logo and marks.
-For more information read the offical press release.
+For more information read the official press release.

-|At all ICCTA meetings, the RC/RD debate is of high importance and members exchange views on practical matters related to RC/RD.
+At all ICTA meetings, the RC/RD debate is of high importance and members exchange views on practical matters related to RC/RD.
 Members inform the others about their organisation's initiatives and results from projects carried out.
 This exchange of views and experiences is of great benefit particularly to countries which have only recently started with their own national programmes.

 In Europe, the European Association of Chemical Distributors (Fecc) and European Chemical Industry Council (Cefic) signed a partnership agreement on the implementation and use of the Responsible Care name and logo.
-This agreement between Fecc and Cefic is in line with ICCTAâ€™s objective to extend Responsible Care/Responsible Distribution throughout the chemical community and to sectors allied with the chemical distribution industry such as chemical distributors, traders and transporters.
+This agreement between Fecc and Cefic is in line with ICTA’s objective to extend Responsible Care/Responsible Distribution throughout the chemical community and to sectors allied with the chemical distribution industry such as chemical distributors, traders and transporters.

 In America, the National Association of Chemical Distributors (NACD) and the American Chemistry Council (ACC) have also signed an agreement to closely cooperate in the promotion and performance of their respective environmental, health, safety, and security initiatives: Responsible Distribution and Responsible Care.
 The objective is to recognise and support the continued communication and support between manufacturers and distributors of the two organisations and the success that these respective programmes have had.

 1. Undertake an independent, third party assessment of the company’s commitment to RD/RC, for example RD or ESADll.